cryptocode/blog/content/docs/falsesharing.md

 For regular structs, Zig may reorder the fields to _minimize padding_, which is a good thing in general.

-However, by enforcing the ordering, the indended reason for padding causes `head_index` and `tail_index` to fall on different cache lines, and thus false sharing is avoided: The two threads can update their respective fields without invalidating each other's cache lines.
+However, by enforcing the ordering, the intended reason for padding causes `head_index` and `tail_index` to fall on different cache lines, and thus false sharing is avoided: The two threads can update their respective fields without invalidating each other's cache lines.

 To reduce the chance of false sharing, we must force a suitable field ordering, add padding fields or set alignment on specific fields.